Do I have to be at home to receive my delivery?

 How will my order be packed?

-All perishable items will be packed in an insulated cool box; it will have bubble air bags to try and avoid your goods being damaged in transit and will also include ice packs as necessary, so your goods will be kept at the perfect temperature for up to 72 hours from the time of dispatch.
+All perishable items will be packed in an insulated cool box; it will have bubble airbags to try and avoid your goods being damaged in transit and will also include ice packs as necessary, so your goods will be kept at the perfect temperature.
 Please note, the ice packs (which are literally just frozen filtered water) will thaw gradually during transit - this is how they keep the product cool.
 Please do not be concerned if you find that some or all of the ice has melted when your parcel arrives.

 Who will deliver my parcel?

-Most deliveries are made by our carrier partner APC.
+Most deliveries are made by one of our carrier partners APC or DHL.
 In some circumstances, particularly to remote locations, we may use another carrier (such as Royal Mail).

 Can I track my delivery?